Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Experimental Evaluation

 \subsection{Effectiveness}

+In \autoref{acc}, we report the accuracy of the call-stack predictions made by the LLM in \textsc{Staczzer}.
+The results are only slightly lower than those of fully using the code agent shown in \autoref{cfg-acc}, indicating that \textsc{Staczzer} can reduce the time overhead on small programs while still maintaining high accuracy.

-\autoref{effectiveness} shows the median TTE of \textsc{Staczzer} and various baselines.
-Compared to the optimal case of $\textsc{Staczzer}_\text{optimal}$, \textsc{Staczzer} uses LLM-predicted target call stacks that, although not completely accurate, still achieve nearly comparable results. \textsc{Staczzer} demonstrates speedups of $3.09\times$, $2.43\times$, $1.86\times$, and $2.03\times$ compared to the baselines in vulnerability reproduction, along with win-loss ratios of $7.75\times$, $4\times$, $2\times$, and $2.4\times$, fully demonstrating the effectiveness of \textsc{Staczzer}.
-The p-values from the one-tailed sign test based on win-loss counts are all below 0.05, indicating that \textsc{Staczzer} significantly outperforms all baselines. \textsc{Staczzer} can stably reproduce 29 vulnerabilities, matching $\textsc{Staczzer}_\text{optimal}$ and outperforming all other baselines.
-This demonstrates from another perspective that the LLM-predicted call stack closely approximates the actual call stack.
-Finally, \textsc{Staczzer} achieves best performance on 20 out of 41 vulnerabilities, nearly half, further demonstrating that the \textsc{Staczzer} framework's strategy of guiding DGF through LLM-predicted target call stacks is highly efficient.
-Furthermore, for the vulnerability CVE-2016-4489 in program \texttt{cxxfilt} corresponding to the case study shown in \autoref{section-2}, both $\textsc{Staczzer}_\text{optimal}$ and \textsc{Staczzer} achieve optimal performance compared to other baselines on this vulnerability.
-This quantitative validation further demonstrates that the more fine-grained information used by \textsc{Staczzer} has more powerful effects in guiding DGF compared to conventional imprecise distance metrics.
+In \autoref{effectiveness}, we present the complete median TTE results of \textsc{Staczzer} and the baselines on 41 vulnerabilities. \textsc{Staczzer} demonstrates average speedups of $2.13\times$ to $3.14\times$ compared to the baselines in vulnerability reproduction, along with win-loss ratios of $2\times$ to $6.4\times$, fully demonstrating the effectiveness of \textsc{Staczzer}.
+The p-values from the one-tailed sign test based on win-loss counts are all below 0.05, indicating that \textsc{Staczzer} significantly outperforms all baselines. \textsc{Staczzer} can stably reproduce 29 vulnerabilities, outperforming all other baselines.
+Moreover, the \textbf{\# Best performance} row shows that \textsc{Staczzer} achieves the best performance on 19 vulnerabilities, which is $2.11\times$ to $19\times$ that of other baselines.